-In the afternoon, we listen to “court” television shows like Divorce Court and Paternity Court.
+In the afternoon, “court” television fills my living room with shows like Divorce Court and Paternity Court.
 I’m always amazed at the number of people whose major complaint with their spouse or partner is that the person they fell in love with has changed.

 On the other hand,

-I am also amazed at the number of people who looked at their partner’s flaws and thought that they or the relationship could mold the partner into the person they wanted.
+I am also amazed at the number of people who looked past their partner’s flaws and thought that by dating them or marrying them they could mold the person into the partner they wanted.

 It’s the same attitude I see in parents who have a vision for their children’s future and get upset when the child rebels.
 The parents who want their child to be a doctor or lawyer, but the child is interested in a different path.